canada-ca/micro-acquisition/_pages/en/client-guide.md

 Send us an <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca">email</a> with some information about your coding needs.</p>

 <h2 class="h5">Step 2</h2>
-<p>Determine if your need meets the eligibility criteria for the pilot and whether the micro-acquisition pilot team has capacity to run your opportunity (we have the capacity to run at least 10 micro-procurement opportunities.
-If demand is greater that this we will do our best but might not be able to meet the demand).</p>
+<p>Determine if your need meets the eligibility criteria for the pilot and whether the micro-acquisition pilot team has capacity to run your opportunity.
+For the pilot we have the capacity to run at least 10 micro-procurement opportunities.
+If demand is greater that this we might not be able to meet that demand.</p>

 <h2 class="h5">Step 3</h2>
 <p>Write a description of the work required.